drop-games/eb-docs/docs/intro.md

 Hyperblade is developed by **[Hyperblade DAO](Governance)**, a decentralized organization of **Spacerock token-holders** who participate in governance via on-chain quadratic voting.
 Initially, the direct governance is shared between core developers and seven voted-in council members, who in turn vote openly on pending proposals submitted by the community.

-The proposition behind Hyperblade DAO is to put the community in the forefront by creating incentives and a collaboration framework for thousands of people without the need of a formal roles or hiearchy, empowering the most talented and highly driven community members.
+The proposition behind Hyperblade DAO is to put the community in the forefront by creating incentives and a collaboration framework for thousands of people without the need of a formal roles or hierarchy, empowering the most talented and highly driven community members.
 With the accessibility and best player experience in mind, _Hyperblade has to be an inherently democratic and fair platform_.
 Free-to-play online distribution of the game, decentralized governance & ownership and nominal cost for blockchain interaction are key for equity of all of the participants.

 **[Spacerock ($SPR)](Blockchain)** serves as the primary monetary and governance token of Hyperblade, is the basis for DAO revenue redistribution, and has a fixed supply of **10,000,000 $SPR** released in a transparent and controlled manner.